How to Launch a Startup When You Have Zero Technical Knowledge?

 Bridge the Expertise Gap

-Even if you’ve succeeded in erecting the organisation without any technical foundation whatsoever, you’ll need to stay on top of your team’s ideas.
+Even if you’ve succeeded in erecting the organization without any technical foundation whatsoever, you’ll need to stay on top of your team’s ideas.
 Doing the homework, learning the lingo, and keeping up with the latest industry accomplishments will allow you to comprehend the way cutting-edge technology can impact and improve your business undertaking.
 Additionally, your awareness will encourage those working under your wing to reach farther and achieve more.

 Empower Your Tech Team